NADRA Playing Pivotal Role To Empower Women In Digital Age: Chairman - UrduPoint

-"Nadra is the only organisation that has provided equal opportunities to the women to get higher seats and be a part of the organisation", he said while talking to the ptv news.
+"NADRA is the only organisation that has provided equal opportunities to the women to get higher seats and be a part of the organisation", he said while talking to the ptv news.
+In this regard, 204 females officers have been made in-charge of NADRA registration centres.

 A number of initiatives have been taken for social‚ political and economic empowerment of women, he said, adding, the government is determined to mainstream women's issues in its policies.

-He said Nadra had set up 19 women-only centres and 222 mobile registration vans across the country, adding, women drivers, security guards and female staff was being appointed in NADRA offices.
+He said NADRA had set up 19 women-only centres and 222 mobile registration vans across the country, adding, women drivers, security guards and female staff were being appointed in NADRA offices.

 He said 97% population was being registered in a short span of time, adding, a 121 million voter list has been finalised countrywide.